RP2K: A Large-Scale Retail Product Dataset for Fine-Grained Image Classification: Benchmarking our dataset

 \section{Benchmarking our dataset}

 In this section, we provide our evaluations to benchmarking our RP2K dataset.
 We demonstrate our results on the classification task.
-Yet, we would like to emphasize that our dataset is not limited to the task.
-We will provide a further discussion on other potential use cases of our dataset in \secref{future}.
+Yet, our dataset is not limited only to the classification task.
+We will provide a further discussion on other potential research problem of our dataset in \secref{future}.